 Dealing with Repeating Decimals:

 Converting repeating decimals to fractions is a slightly more complex process, often involving algebra.
-For example, converting 0.333...
-(0.3 repeating) involves setting up an equation:
+Which means for example, converting 0.
+333...
+(0.

 Let x = 0.333...